 This 2013-14 project, funded by the Australia-New Zealand Counter-Terrorism Committee, explored the ways in which cultural identity, attitudes, practices and values can inform resilience against violent extremism and help communities stay strong and well by tapping into existing cultural strengths and approaches.

 Involving in-depth interviews with more than 80 diverse community members around Australia, the study found that while levels of resilience against violent extremism are strongest when linked to culturally informed practices of social care, conflict resolution and intra-community inclusion and respect, challenges exist in relation to engaging women and families, reducing the impacts of culturally based shame, and intergenerational differences in experience and attitude around social cohesion and belonging.

-"My role as researcher is to contribute research that allows community voices to be heard in order to foster productive dialogue and partnerships between government and communities.
-This work helps agencies and communities understand more about each other and develop robust partnerships to find joint meaningful solutions to common challenges and problems", says Professor Grossman.
+"My role as researcher [was] to contribute research that allows community voices to be heard in order to foster productive dialogue and partnerships between government and communities.
+This work helps agencies and communities understand more about each other and develop robust partnerships to find joint meaningful solutions to common challenges and problems", said Professor Grossman.

-Over the past eight years, Professor Grossman has worked on a wide range of research projects with partners including Victoria Police, Australian Federal Police, the Australia-New Zealand Counter-Terrorism Committee, and the Attorney-General’s Department.
+For eight years, Professor Grossman worked on a wide range of research projects with partners including Victoria Police, Australian Federal Police, the Australia-New Zealand Counter-Terrorism Committee, and the Attorney-General’s Department.
 She led the major 2013 review of Victoria Police’s cross-cultural education and training approach, resulting in significant reform and overhaul of training in cultural diversity for Victorian police members at all levels of the organisation.
-Professor Grossman is Director of the Centre for Cultural Diversity and Wellbeing.

 Research on diversity and wellbeing is undertaken in partnership with government, not-for-profit organisations and other universities.
 Examples of recent and current relationships in this area include: